Go Ad-Free

 You would be advised:

-If you check the boxes that say “treated for high blood pressure and diabetes” the unequivocal recommendation is to take statins to lower cholesterol.
-What seems to be forgotten in this equation is something called the ACCORD trial.
+That was even though all those numbers are perfect–except for the birthday count.
+If you checked the boxes that say “treated for high blood pressure and diabetes” the unequivocal recommendation is to take statins to lower cholesterol.
+What was apparently forgotten in this equation is something called the ACCORD trial.

 In this large, well-controlled clinical experiment, people with type 2 diabetes were followed for about eight years to see what impact lowering systolic blood pressure to 120 and getting bad LDL cholesterol below 100 would have on important health outcomes.